Rasch model: Invariant comparison and sufficiency

 Rasch models embody this principle because their formal structure permits algebraic separation of the person and item parameters, in the sense that the person parameter can be eliminated during the process of statistical estimation of item parameters.
 This result is achieved through the use of conditional maximum likelihood estimation, in which the response space is partitioned according to person total scores.
 The consequence is that the raw score for an item or person is the sufficient statistic for the item or person parameter.
-That is to say, the person total score contains all information available within the specified context about the individual, and the item total score contains all information with respect to item, with regard to the relevant latent trait.
+That is to say, the person total score contains all information available within the specified context about the individual, and the item total score contains all information with respect to the item, with regard to the relevant latent trait.
 The Rasch model requires a specific structure in the response data, namely a probabilistic Guttman structure.

 In somewhat more familiar terms, Rasch models provide a basis and justification for obtaining person locations on a continuum from total scores on assessments.
 Although it is not uncommon to treat total scores directly as measurements, they are actually counts of discrete observations rather than measurements.
 Each observation represents the observable outcome of a comparison between a person and item.
 Such outcomes are directly analogous to the observation of the tipping of a beam balance in one direction or another.
 This observation would indicate that one or other object has a greater mass, but counts of such observations cannot be treated directly as measurements.

 Rasch pointed out that the principle of invariant comparison is characteristic of measurement in physics using, by way of example, a two-way experimental frame of reference in which each instrument exerts a mechanical force upon solid bodies to produce acceleration.
 Rasch stated of this context: "Generally: If for any two objects we find a certain ratio of their accelerations produced by one instrument, then the same ratio will be found for any other of the instruments".
 It is readily shown that Newton's second law entails that such ratios are inversely proportional to the ratios of the masses of the bodies.